andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Role Variables
 --------------

 `driver_version` - Default "open-dkms".
-One of the precompiled-streams from  https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams
+One of the dmks or precompiled-streams from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams

 Dependencies
 ------------